-I love this very basic and easy-to-make Room Mist / Air Freshener recipe.
-Although I give example essential oil blends below, you can easily adapt this recipe for use of your favorite essential oils.
-Just pay attention to all safety data for the essential oils that you use.
+I love this easy-to-make, customizable Essential Oil Room Spray and Air Freshener recipe.
+Although I give example essential oil blends below, you can easily adapt this recipe for use with your favorite essential oils.
+Be sure to learn about and pay attention to all safety data for the essential oils that you use.

 Essential Oil Blend Options